Global Security & Borders

 Graduate

-Normally a minimum of a 2.1 Honours degree or above, or equivalent qualification acceptable to the University in a Social Sciences, Humanities or Arts subject, or a minimum of a 2.1 Honours degree or above, or equivalent qualification acceptable to the University in any subject with relevant professional experience.
+A minimum of a 2.2 Honours degree (with minimum of 55%) or equivalent qualification acceptable to the University in a Social Sciences, Humanities or Arts subject; or a minimum of a 2.2 Honours degree (with a minimum of 55%) or equivalent qualification acceptable to the University in any subject with relevant professional experience.

 Further criteria may be applied since placements are limited.
-This may include ranking applications on the basis of academic performance, a personal statement and/or an interview.
+This may include (but is not limited to) ranking applications on the basis of academic performance, alongside a personal statement.

 Application dates